 else.
 Another one of my articles reveals sixteen

 help you navigate your way back to stability and sanity.
 And yes

-dear, this insanity you're presently experiencing, is only temporary!
+dear, rest assured that this insanity you're presently experiencing,

-It's in direct proportion to hanging-out with someone who's dangerously
+is only temporary!
+It's in direct proportion to hanging-out with

 people have such difficulty with their guilt

 over leaving, they develop life-threatening diseases that ultimately

 force their departure by bringing about their demise.
 In truth,